-Details of WMBA Limited's FCA authorisation and permissions along with regulatory waivers can be found on the FCA register under Financial Registration Number 679716.
+Details of WMBA Limited's FCA authorisation and permissions along with regulatory waivers can be found on the FCA Financial Services Register under Financial Registration Number 679716.

 WMBA Limited developed and administers indices across financial and non-financial instruments on behalf of its members and customers.
 Developing that business and utilising our wealth of experience, WMBA Limited have established a suite of services supporting clients with the requirements and opportunities arising from the benchmark regulations.